k21971/EvilHack/doc/evilhack-changelog.md

 - Druids #wildshape cooldown between uses is tied to alignment abuse
 - Allow Druids that are in one of their wildshape forms to manipulate objects and their surroundings
+- The spell 'create trees' can sometimes revitalize dead trees